Hon. Marion Cynthia Manningham-Buller1

 Last Edited=26 May 2008

-Caroline Sydney Anne Madden was the daughter of John Madden and Caroline Clements.1 She married Sir George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury, son of Sir Henry Augustus Brudenell-Bruce, 5th Marquess of Ailesbury and Georgiana Sophia Maria Pinckney, on 21 March 1903 at St. Mark's Church, North Audley Street, Mayfair, London, England.1 She died on 5 May 1941.2
+Caroline Sydney Anne Madden was the daughter of John Madden and Lady Caroline Clements.1 She married George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury, son of Henry Augustus Brudenell-Bruce, 5th Marquess of Ailesbury and Georgiana Sophia Maria Pinckney, on 21 March 1903 at St. Mark's Church, North Audley Street, Mayfair, London, EnglandG.1 She died on 5 May 1941.2

 Her married name became Brudenell-Bruce.
-As a result of her marriage, Caroline Sydney Anne Madden was styled as Marchioness of Ailesbury on 10 March 1911.1
+After her marriage, Caroline Sydney Anne Madden was styled as Marchioness of Ailesbury on 10 March 1911.1

 Citations